 For all history lovers, chia has made an exciting journey to its superfood status in today's world.

 Chia was a typical food eaten by the ancient Mayans and Aztecs.
 Aztec soldiers used chia during battle and expeditions to provide energy, endurance, and strength.

 Chia was even used as a form of tax payment!
 Interestingly, chia was used in religious ceremonies as an offering to Aztec Gods.
 Since it was used for religious purposes, chia was banned under the European conquerors' rule and rediscovered in the 1990s.

 Fast forward to the modern day, chia may no longer have godlike status, but the Aztecs and Mayans were on to something because it certainly lives up to its superfood title!

 Nutrients Found in Chia Seeds

-Chia seeds contain many amazing nutrients, including:
+Chia seeds contain many excellent nutrients, including:

 Chia contains calcium, phosphorus, potassium, magnesium, iron, and zinc.

-Chia seeds are a fantastic source of dietary fiber—according to research, its total dietary fiber content ranges from 47% - 60%.
+Chia seeds are a fantastic source of dietary fiber—according to research, their total dietary fiber content ranges from 47% - 60%.
 This fiber is composed of both soluble and insoluble dietary fiber.
 Chia is higher in fiber than other seeds, including amaranth (7.3%), quinoa (7.0%), and corn (8.3%).